-Davis had claimed that the boy's mother her daughter was unfit because she used drugs and left the boy alone much of the time.
+Davis had claimed that the boy's mother \ her daughter \ was unfit because she used drugs and left the boy alone much of the time.
 She also said he had been sexually abused.
-But family members said Davis had an obsessive love for her grandson and wanted to from which to choose:
+But family members said Davis had an obsessive love for her grandson and wanted to raise him by herself.